Srijancse-zz/Srijancse.github.io/_posts/2016-09-25-Mediawiki-hackathon-bphc.markdown

 Few amazing things, I found out at BITS was :

-i)  0% attendance requirements, creating nocturnal but hardcore engineers!
++  0% attendance requirements, creating nocturnal but hardcore engineers!
 Met crazy [Subham Soni](https://en.wikipedia.org/wiki/User:Soni) waking up at 6 pm, like its 6 am.
 Met couple of others brushing at 20:00 in the washroom, getting ready for work.

-ii) Give students bad mess food, they would complain.
++ Give students bad mess food, they would complain.
 Give students good mess food, they would complain in a month.
 Baffled at crazy [Subham Soni](https://en.wikipedia.org/wiki/User:Soni) addressing their mess food as boring/bad etc.